json-schema-org/referencing/draft-handrews-jri.md

 ### Recognizing JRI keywords

-The property names in the value of `$defs` are known to be non-keyword properties as this object syntax is defined by JRI.
+The property names in the value of `"$defs"` are known to be non-keyword properties as this object syntax is defined by JRI.
 These property names therefore MUST be considered exempt from the other requirements in this section regarding property names.

 A context-independent format MUST NOT allow object properties with names matching JRI keywords and values that appear valid for that keyword that are not intended to function as JRI keywords anywhere within the format.